openfisca/legislation-explorer/README.md

 - `gitHubProject`: The GitHub fully qualified name of the source repository for this OpenFisca instance.
 For example: `ServiceInnovationLab/openfisca-aotearoa`.
 - `gitWebpageUrl`: The URL at which the source repository for this OpenFisca instance can be found.
 For example: `https://github.com/ServiceInnovationLab/openfisca-aotearoa`.
 - `websiteUrl`: The URL at which more information can be obtained on OpenFisca.
 For example: `https://openfisca.org`.
+- `ui`: An object defining textual parts to be displayed in the user interface.
+Its keys are ISO two-letters language codes, and values are strings.
+You should at least define `countryName` to the name of the tax and benefit system you are modelling here.
+You can also override any string defined in the `src/assets/lang` directory there, including `forCountry` in case the default interpolation for your `countryName` does not give good results.

 ### Optional configuration